-The purpose of the Audit and Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of SkyWest, Inc. (the “Company”) is to provide oversight of the Company’s accounting and financial reporting processes, systems of internal accounting and financial controls, internal audit, risk management, investment policy and the audits of the Company’s financial statements.
+The purpose of the Audit Committee (the “Committee”) of the Board of Directors (the "Board") of SkyWest, Inc. (the "Company") is to provide oversight of the Company’s accounting and financial reporting processes and the audits of the Company's financial statements.

 The Committee shall have the authority to retain such outside counsel, accountants, experts and other advisors as it determines appropriate to assist it in the performance of its functions.
 The Committee shall have sole authority to determine the fees and retention terms of such counsel, accountants, experts and advisors.
-The Committee shall have full access to all books, records, facilities and personnel of the Company. the Committee shall also be provided funding for administrative expenses the Committee reasonably deems necessary or appropriate to carry out its duties.
+The Committee shall have full access to all books, records, facilities and personnel of the Company.
+The Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to the Company’s outside auditors for purposes of preparing or issuing an audit report or performing other audit, review or attest services, for payment of compensation to any outside counsel, accountants, experts and other advisors employed by the Committee and for payment of administrative expenses of the Committee that are deemed necessary or appropriate to carry out its duties.

 Committee Structure and Operations

 The Board shall designate one member of the Committee as its Chairperson.
 In the event of a tie vote on any issue, the Chairperson's vote shall decide the issue.
 The Committee shall meet in person or telephonically as often as it determines necessary, but not less frequently than quarterly, at a time and place determined by the Chairperson, with further meetings to occur, or actions to be taken by written consent, when deemed necessary or desirable by the Committee or the Chairperson.
 The Committee shall meet separately in executive session periodically with each of management, the principal internal auditor of the Company, and the outside auditors of the Company (the “External Auditors”).
 The Committee shall report regularly to the Board with respect to its activities.